Google Analytics (GA) for CRO: Are you wondering why your users are leaving your site without making any purchase?

 If you want to see more pages you can click ’group details’ and GA gives you data about these different pages: number of sessions, traffic percent

-If you want to know what sources brought people to your pages of your site, select Medium instead of Landing Pages.
+If you want to know what sources brought people to the pages of your site, select Medium instead of Landing Pages.
 And if you want to go into more detail and understand the traffic source, click on it and select ’Highlight traffic through here’.

 When you hover your mouse over you can see different metrics as in the example above.
 There is a total of 815 sessions coming to the homepage: 161 sessions go to the other pages and has 654 drop-offs.
 It has a fairly high drop-off rate of 80% which means the site has an